The Measured Scoop

 Can you overcook beans in an Instant Pot?

-• Never remove the lid from a pressure cooker under full pressure.
-Adhere to the recommended guidelines from your machine's manufacturer.
+Never remove the lid from a pressure cooker under full pressure.
+Adhere to the manufacturer's recommended guidelines for your machine.

 Looking for more beany ideas?
 Try one of these: